 Want to know where to find edible flowers?
 The best edible flowers are grown in your garden.
 You can't beat edible flowers that are free from pesticides, readily accessible, that add beauty to your home and garnish your food.
-Here are 14 edible flowers you can grow in your garden.
+Here are the best edible flowers you can grow in your garden.
 And be sure to visit our edible flower category for beautiful recipes that use flowers!

 With a little creativity and willingness to try something new you can fill in your flower garden with edible flowers that provide food and nutrition for your family.
 If you want to grow more edibles in their gardens but have to worry about local ordinances, edible flowers allow them to make the most of their space in the visible parts of your yard.
 The flowers are not only beautiful but also fragrant, making them a perfect addition to everything from teas to salads during summer.